Alannah MacTiernan: Federal politics

-State politics again
+Return to State politics

 After Ken Travers resigned from the Legislative Council in August 2016, McGowan announced MacTiernan as his preferred choice as the first candidate on the Labor Party's ticket for the North Metropolitan Region at the March 2017 state election.
-In the mean time, Laine McDonald replaced Travers as she was the next candidate on Labor's North Metropolitan ticket.
+In the meantime, Laine McDonald replaced Travers as she was the next candidate on Labor's North Metropolitan ticket.
 With McGowan's support, her preselection was practically guaranteed.
 On 17 March 2017, six days after the election, MacTiernan was sworn in as the minister for regional development and the minister for agriculture and food.
 She was also the minister assisting the minister for state development, jobs and trade.
 Her term on the Legislative Council started on 22 May 2017.
-From 13 December 2018, she was also the minister for ports, a role that was previously done by Transport Minister Rita Saffioti.
+From 13 December 2018, she was also the minister for ports, a role that was previously performed by Transport Minister Rita Saffioti.

 Ahead of the 2021 state election, MacTiernan replaced Adele Farina as the second candidate on the Labor Party's ticket for the South West Region.
 The decision was made by the party's Administrative Committee without a ballot by rank-and-file members.
 According to Farina, the decision was due to a factional deal which meant the Left's Pierre Yang was moved up from third candidate in the South Metropolitan Region to MacTiernan's spot as first candidate in the North Metropolitan Region.
 In 2020, she stated that the next term would be her last term in parliament.
 On 19 March 2021, after the election six days earlier, MacTiernan relinquished the role of minister for ports to Saffioti, but gained the new role of minister for hydrogen industry.
 Speaking after being sworn in, she said the wanted to make Western Australia "the vanguard" of the hydrogen boom by exporting it by 2024 and using hydrogen to replace diesel on mine sites and other areas across the state.

 In July 2022, MacTiernan attracted controversy due to her comments in response to the 2022 Indonesian foot-and-mouth disease outbreak.
 She said: